-Tasnim is a Kaplan Student Ambassador studying at the University of Brighton.
+Tasnim is a Kaplan Student Content Creator studying at the University of Brighton.
 She is from Oman and here she shares all you need to know about Ramadan.

 What is Ramadan?